SiaFoundation/docs/renting/setting-up-renterd/macos.md

 ![](../../.gitbook/assets/renterd-install-screenshots/macos/00-renterd-open-terminal.png)

 {% hint style="warning" %}
-Before you install `renterd`, you will need to install the [Homebrew](https://brew.sh) package manager.
-This will allow you to easily install and upgrade `renterd`.
+Before you install `renterd`, make sure you have the [Homebrew](https://brew.sh) package manager installed.
 {% endhint %}

 Once the Terminal loads, use `brew` to install `renterd`: